Gareth1980/ultimate-irish-quiz/README.md

 * Dropdown for category is tested and working correctly
 * Question and answer fields are tested and working correctly
 * Link to add question is tested and working correctly
+* If question, answer or both fields are left blank, question will not be added is tested and working correctly

 **Edit a Question Page**

 * Dropdown for category is tested and working correctly
 * Question and answer fields are tested and working correctly
 * Link to edit question is tested and working correctly
+* If question, answer or both fields are left blank, question will not be added is tested and working correctly

 **Categories Page**